hangrydave/hangrydave/README.md

 # Hi!

-I’m currently a student studying computer science.
+I'm a software developer in Michigan.

 Here on GitHub, most recently I've been working on a C++ project to restore functionality to an old educational robotics USB device on modern versions of Windows.
 You can find out more about that [here](https://github.com/hangrydave/InfraredBrickTower).